0xSpaceShard/starknet-hardhat-plugin/README.md

 - Node.js v12.22.4
 - npm/npx v7.21.1
 - Docker v20.10.8 (optional):
-  - Since version 0.3.4, Docker is no longer necessary if you opt for a Python environment (more info in [Config](#cairo-version)).
+  - Since plugin version 0.3.4, Docker is no longer necessary if you opt for a Python environment (more info in [Config](#cairo-version)).
   - If you opt for the containerized version, make sure you have a running Docker daemon.
 - Linux / macOS:
   - On Windows, we recommend using WSL 2.